-REFLECT DATE EVIDENCE SELF-ASSESSMENT ACTION Agree a Assess your current practice Reflect with stakeholders on these key Identify current practice that Identify actions to enhance deadline for questions demonstrates where you are now your support your actions Developing Embeddina Emerging dd/mm/yy 1.4 - To what extent do Service family voices and Armed Forces representation inform those responsible for leadership, governance and Service child support?
+REFLECT EVIDENCE SELF-AS SESSMEN т ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now Assess y our curren t practice Identify actions to enhance your support Agree a deadline for Emerging Developing Embedding your actions 1.1 - To what extent are all those involved in leadership, governance and Service child support aware of funding and other resources available to support Service children?
+1.2 - To what extent do you monitor how dedicated funding is spent?
+1.3 - To what extent is support informed by evidence and monitored for effectiveness?
+1.4 - To what extent do Service family voices and Armed Forces representation inform those responsible for leadership, governance and Service child support?
 1.5 - To what extent do those responsible for school governance ensure Service children's outcomes are monitored and appropriate support is delivered?
 1.6 - To what extent do your admissions policies take account of Service families' frequent, mid-term and short notice moves?
+7